 What does it mean to be happy?

-Happiness is sometimes defined as a state of mental well-being characterised by positive emotions which can vary between contentment and joy.
+We sometimes define happiness as a state of mental well-being characterised by positive emotions, which can vary between contentment and joy.
 Another way to understand happiness is in terms of a way of life, rather than an emotion.
 It is hard to pin the concept down because happiness means different things to different people.
-Sometimes we are happy because we are confronted with unexpected positive events.
-Other times we are happy because we feel accepted and loved by others.
+Sometimes we are happy because of unexpected positive events.
+Other times, we are happy because we feel accepted and loved by others.

-Some psychologists have attempted to explain happiness: Seligman, for example, though humans are most happy when they experience Pleasure (such as good food, warm baths etc) , Engagement (also called 'flow' which is feeling absorbed in an enjoyable yet challenging activity) Relationships, Meaning ( a sense of belonging to or a quest for something bigger than themselves) and Accomplishments (having realised tangible goals)
+Some psychologists have attempted to explain happiness: Seligman, for example, thought humans are most happy when they experience pleasure (such as good food, warm baths etc), when they are fully engaged in a pleasurable yet challenging activity (also called 'flow'), when they have meaningful relationships, when they experience a sense of belonging to something bigger than themselves, and when they have realised tangible goals.

-Maslow, the founder of humanistic psychology, understood happiness in terms of a hierarchy of needs shaped in the form of a pyramid.
+Maslow, the founder of humanistic psychology, understood happiness in terms of a hierarchy of needs shaped as a pyramid.

-At the bottom of the pyramid, we have our basic needs that must be fulfilled at all costs.
-When we fulfill them we attain a basic level of happiness.
+At the bottom of the pyramid, we have basic needs that we must fulfil.
+When we fulfill them, we attain a basic level of happiness.

-After that we ascend to 'higher' needs and a higher, more fulfilling sense of happiness is found.
-We proceed this way until we reach the last level where 'peak experiences' of profound love and understanding are felt.
+After that, we ascend to 'higher' needs until we find a higher, more fulfilling sense of happiness.
+We proceed this way until we reach the last level, where we feel 'peak experiences' of profound love and understanding.